 Another important recognition was the invitation to exhibit his work in “ABSTRACT: Abstract secessions from post-World War II to 1990”, the most important exhibition on Italian Abstract Art of that time, curated by Giorgio Cortenova and Filiberto Menna (Verona: Palazzo Forti, Gallery of Modern and Contemporary Art; Milan: Palazzo della Permanente; Darmstadt and Frankfurt (Germany): Kunsthalle and Buchmesse).

-Gard has had more than 150 solo exhibitions around the world, in such cities as Beijing, New York, Prague, Brussels, Salzburg and Lienz (Osterreich), Remagen and Saarlouis (Germany), Cordoba (Argentina), Venice, Rome, Florence, Milan, Aosta, Mantua, Ravenna, Verona, Padua, Turin, Bergamo, Cortina d’Ampezzo, Ivrea and Vicenza.
+Gard has had more than 150 solo exhibitions around the world, in such cities as Beijing, New York, Prague, Brussels, Salzburg and Lienz (Osterreich), Remagen and Saarlouis (Germany), Cordoba (Argentina), Panama City, Venice, Rome, Florence, Milan, Aosta, Mantua, Ravenna, Verona, Padua, Turin, Bergamo, Cortina d’Ampezzo, Ivrea and Vicenza.
 Several of these exhibitions were held in “temples” of the Italian Renaissance, including House the Mantegna (Mantua), House the Giorgione (Castelfranco Veneto, Treviso) and Loggetta Lombardesca in Ravenna.